 Therefore, when we feel threatened by anything, our “file man” (which is a mental program) tells our personality and body, through different programs present in us, how it should act, according to the kind of threat it faces, creating a fog of fear, a blockage, so that we get as far away from that situation as possible.
 Even future events, which have not happened, but which could happen to us, and which we can imagine in our mind, are just as capable of generating that situation of fear to prevent our body from suffering, and it makes us often not doing things because we perceive something within that blocks us from simply trying.

-That blockage is our file, our inner “little man” who has found in our memory of when we were little, something that could threaten our survival, however illogical it may seem older, and which provokes that reaction many times totally uncontrolled.
+That blockage is our file, our inner “little man” who has found in our memory of when we were little, something that could threaten our survival, however illogical it may seem now that we are older, and which provokes that reaction many times totally uncontrolled.
 As our fears accumulate in our emotional body and in different parts of the psyche, we grow up fearing many things whose objective reality would not have to cause us any fear.

 Every time you feel afraid, ask yourself, what is my body protecting me from? is it logical? where is this fear born? who or what imbued it to me?
-You will probably realize that you can dare to do many more things than you thought, simply realizing that the reaction you might have is nothing more than an answer learned from a previous memory or experience, but that now it may no longer have meaning or reason to be.
+You will probably realize that you dare to do many more things than you thought, simply realizing that the reaction you might have is nothing more than an answer learned from a previous memory or experience, but that now it may no longer have meaning or reason to be.
 Eliminating our fears we advance in our paths, and there is no heavier burden on the backpack than their accumulation.